Leibowk/StarChaser/README.md

 If getting an errror w/ network re-run ipconfig and update .env file

-For now need to be on the same Network as me :)
+Your phone needs to be connected to your wifi (running on the same network)